NicolasTKP/FutureHack/README.md

 The current Chrome Driver (for *Selenium* web scraping) only support Google Chrome version **138**, which is the latest version.
 If your Google Chrome is having a older version, please download the Chrome Driver that match with your Google Chrome Version in https://googlechromelabs.github.io/chrome-for-testing/.
 The document is in https://developer.chrome.com/docs/chromedriver/downloads#chromedriver_920451543.

-After you had install all dependency and verify the Google Chrome Version, you may run
+After you had install all dependency and verify the Google Chrome version, you may run
 ```python
 python main.py
 ```